Trespasser (video game): Plot

 John Hammond, a rich industrialist, used his wealth to assemble a scientific team that cloned dinosaurs.
 An amusement park showcasing his biological attractions fails when the dinosaurs escape.
 While Jurassic Park was built on Isla Nublar, off the coast of Costa Rica, the animals were raised at an alternate location, Isla Sorna, also named Site B. Trespasser takes place a year after the events of The Lost World: Jurassic Park, where the general public learned about the existence of Jurassic Park.

 The player controls Anne, whose plane has crashed on the way to Costa Rica.
 Anne awakens on the shores of an island, apparently the sole survivor of the crash, and proceeds to explore.
 Anne learns she is on Site B. Pursued by dinosaurs, Anne makes use of weapons left behind to defend herself.
 She follows a monorail track into the island interior.
-After recovering security cards from an InGen town, Anne proceeds to a large mountain.
+After recovering security cards from an InGen town and rebooting a computer to activate a mountain-top radio tower, Anne proceeds to the large mountain and ascends.
 At the summit, Anne contacts the United States Navy on an emergency channel.
 After defeating the Alpha Velociraptor and its tribe that lives atop the mountain, she is rescued by helicopter.
-Anne returns to her apartment.
+Anne returns to her apartment and listens to her messages, including one from her friend asking where Anne's been and says she had better have "a real good excuse"...immediately afterward, Anne tosses a velociraptor claw on the table near the machine.